uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

   });
   ```
 - To keep context re-rendering fast, React needs to make each context consumer a separate node in the tree.
-- If two or more context values are often used together, you might want to consider creating your own render prop component that provides both.
+- If *two or more context values are often used together*, you might want to consider creating your own render prop component that provides both.
 - Because context uses reference identity to determine when to re-render, there are some gotchas that could trigger unintentional renders in consumers when a provider’s parent re-renders
   - For example, the code below will re-render all consumers every time the Provider re-renders because a new object is always created for `value`
   ```